Sunday, 1 March 2026

 Tuesday, 10 February 2026

 After the Nazis had emptied the ghetto of its Jews, they erased it.
-No buildings remain.
-When the war ended, one or two survivors returned from the camps and rescued this milk can and one other from the places where they'd been buried.
-A third one was lost because the Chinese embassy was built where it was hidden.
-Presumably it was discarded.
+No buildings remained.
+When the war ended, one or two survivors returning from the camps rescued this milk can and one other from the places where they'd been buried.
+A third one was lost, presumably discarded, because the Chinese embassy was built where it was hidden.
 I believe the contents of the two milk cans are now kept in the Holocaust Museum in Washington.

 A phrase about man in an old holy book